adityaranjansamal/BankingSystem/README.md

 2. Added Test cases for Manager & Customer for debugging.
 By default 3 Customer Accounts & 1 Manager account is present.
 But as Account Number is Auto Generated, therefore the 3 default customers will have random account number each time the program is run, unless it is connected to a database for persistent storage!
 Comment out the Test lines in the **main method** in **Login.java** & recompile with javac if you don't want this behaviour. <br>
 3. Users can now add mail-id (gmail, yahoo, outlook) are currently supported.
 They can also Login/Authenticate into Login Portal Using Mail-ID OR Account Number.
 Users are free to choose!<br>
 4. Transaction History now stores Withdraw & Deposit Statements as well.<br>
-5. Fixed a **bug** where the Transaction Statement doesn't get reflected in receiver's account.
+5. Fixed a **bug** where the Transaction Statement didn't get reflected in receiver's account.
 Now the receiver can also view the same transaction statement after payment from sender.<br><br>

 # Disclaimer: